EricThomson/deepglue/CONTRIBUTING.md

 We are thrilled that you're interested in contributing to deepglue. :heart:  :hammer:

-There are many different ways you can contribute, from sharing ideas in discussions, issues, to helping improve documentation and the code base.
+There are many different ways you can contribute, from sharing ideas in discussions or issues, to helping improve documentation and the code base.
 Any help is welcome and appreciated!

- The point of deepglue is to make deep learning projects easier, and we want to make *contributing* easier too, so please don't be shy about asking how it's done.
+ The point of deepglue is to make deep learning projects easier, but we want to make *contributing* easier too.
+Please don't be shy about asking how it's done.

 ## Ways to contribute